ankit-rathi/Decision-Intelligence-Engine/chapters/09_The_Intelligence_Loop.md

 ---

-## Final Section — Intelligence as a Continuous Learning Process
+## Intelligence as a Continuous Learning Process

 * Predictive intelligence does not end with building a model; it requires continuous learning from new data.
 * The intelligence loop ensures that predictions, outcomes, and feedback remain connected in an ongoing cycle.